-The annual meeting of the Interagency Arctic Research Committee (IARPC) Principals was held Wednesday, September 28, 2022 as a hybrid event.
-Agencies and offices in attendance included: Department of Energy, Department of Homeland Security, Department of Commerce, Marine Mammal Commission, Smithsonian Institution, Department of Agriculture, National Aeronautics and Space Administration, National Science Foundation, Environmental Protection Agency, Department of the Interior, Department of Transportation, Department of Defense, Health and Human Services, Denali Commission, Department of Housing and Urban Development, the Department of State, Office of Management and Budget, and Office of Science and Technology Policy.
-Official engagement from OSTP included Climate and Environment as well as the Arctic Executive Steering Committee.
+The annual meeting of the Interagency Arctic Research Committee (IARPC) Principals was held Wednesday, September 13, 2023 as a hybrid event.
+Agencies and offices in attendance included: Denali Commission, Department of Agriculture, Department of Commerce, Department of Defense, Department of Energy, Department of Health and Human Services, Department of Homeland Security, Department of Housing and Urban Development, Department of the Interior, Department of State, Department of Transportation, Environmental Protection Agency, Marine Mammal Commission, National Aeronautics and Space Administration, National Science Foundation, Office of Management and Budget, Office of Science and Technology Policy, and Smithsonian Institution.

-Dr. Alondra Nelson, performing the duties of Director of the Office of Science and Technology Policy (OSTP), provided opening remarks; Dr. Sethuraman Panchanathan, Director of NSF and IARPC Chair, led the meeting.
-IARPC welcomed the Denali Commission and Department of Housing and Urban Development (HUD) as new IARPC agency members.
+Dr. Jane Lubchenco, Deputy Director for Climate and Environment of the Office of Science and Technology Policy (OSTP), served as co-host and provided opening remarks; Dr. Sethuraman Panchanathan, Director of NSF and IARPC Chair, led the meeting.

 The meeting highlighted shared priorities between the U.S. Arctic Research Commission and IARPC, enhancing the alignment across the Federal government on Arctic research priorities.